thecdil/sediment/_tributaries/atmosphere.md

 {% include feature/image-gallery.html objectid="sediment47" caption=false%}

 I SPENT THE summer of 2025 in Northern Arizona University's digital collections, clicking through photographs of Glen Canyon from my desk in Idaho.
 I was in the early stages of my thesis work, and I had become intrigued by the idea that sediment was an under-narrated character in Glen Canyon's history, a kind of unseen agential force in the ecosystem.
-I had found this agency difficult, perhaps impossible, to represent in writing alone: if I wanted to capture sediment in its vastness, its multitude of formations, its snarlings across space and time, I needed photographs, animations, and a way to arrange my narrative so that it could disperse, tangle, and swirl, like sediment.
+I had found this agency difficult, even impossible, to represent in writing: if I wanted to capture sediment in its vastness, its multitude of formations, its snarlings across space and time, I needed photographs, animations, and a way to arrange my narrative so that it could disperse, tangle, and swirl, like sediment.

 I submitted a proposal to the University of Idaho's Center for Digital Inquiry and Learning (CDIL), hoping they could help me present a multimedia narrative of sediment in a digital format.
 As I moved along in my research, however, I found that sediment's agency was inextricably wrapped up in a variety of others; I could not talk about sediment without talking about its associations with wind, water, animals, and humans.